aidardigital/Cyber-Security/README.md

 Source: © Deloitte & Touche LLP and affiliated entities.

-# What Do Need To Effectively Nanage Information Security Risk?
+# What Need To Effectively Manage Information Security Risk?

 1. Corporate decisions on how risk must be managed (strategy, principles, policies, standards etc.);